Inclement Weather / School Closing

-The following information is considered in all decisions relative to closing St. Gabriel School due
+The following information is considered in all decisions relative to closing St. Gabriel Catholic Parish School due to inclement weather.

 - Information from our bus transportation providers including their individual recommendations focused on sending the buses out on the roads.